firesharkstudios/butterfly-server/Butterfly.Example.Todo/README.md

-# Butterfly Server .NET - Todo Example
+# Todo List Example as Web App, Cordova App, and Electron App

 > A simple Todo app built using Vue / Vuetify on the client